Brough, East Riding of Yorkshire: Education

-Primary education at Brough is provided by Brough Primary School and newly moved, Hunsley Primary, previously near the secondary school in Melton.
-The nearest secondary school is South Hunsley School and Sixth Form College is approximately 2 mi to the east of the town in Melton.
+Education at Brough is provided by Brough Primary School and Hunsley Primary School.
+The nearest secondary school is South Hunsley School and Sixth Form College, approximately 2 mi to the east in Melton.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Humberside, Greatest Hits Radio East Yorkshire, Nation Radio East Yorkshire and Capital Yorkshire.

+The town is served by the local newspaper, Hull Daily Mail.

 Transport

 The town is served by Brough railway station on the Hull to Selby and Doncaster railway line.
 Direct rail services to London are provided by Hull Trains and London North Eastern Railway.
 Other services are TransPennine Express trains running west to Leeds, Manchester Piccadilly, Liverpool, and Northern to York, Doncaster and Sheffield.
 All east-bound trains run to Hull: some then run north to Cottingham, Beverley, Driffield, Bridlington, Filey and Scarborough.

 Most local bus services are provided by East Yorkshire Motor Services.
 The services run to Hull as well as other towns and villages in the East Riding such as Goole, Howden, North Ferriby and Beverley.
-There are daily Stagecoach in Hull services to Leeds.
 National Express also stop at Brough.

 The town lies 1 mi south of the main A63 from Hull to the M62.
 It is about 1 mi to the A63 junction east, 2 mi to the junction west (and then a further 4 mi to the M62 motorway).
 Humberside Airport is 19 mi to the south-east (reached by driving across the Humber Bridge), and overnight ferry services by P&O Ferries sail to Rotterdam and Zeebrugge from King George Dock, Hull (about 13 mi away).

 BAE Systems

 BAE Systems (formerly British Aerospace), Brough, manufactured the Hawk Advanced Jet Trainer aircraft at Brough Aerodrome.
 BAE provided apprenticeships to local school leavers.
 The runway at the site was re-opened for a while for occasional use solely by Hawk aircraft taking off after manufacture to transfer by air to Warton near Preston in Lancashire for final flight testing and painting though the former Air Traffic Control building has now been transformed into the Brough Business Centre.

 On 3 April 2008 BAE Systems announced it would be losing 450 jobs from the Brough site.
 On 1 March 2012 BAE Systems announced it would be ending manufacturing at its site in Brough with 845 employees to be made redundant.
 Manufacturing at the plant ceased on Christmas Eve 2020.

-There are now proposals to build over much of the airfield - including the runway.
+There are now proposals to build over much of the airfield – including the runway.
 As of 2020, construction on the runway has started with phase two of the Brough South development (Brough Relief Road).